 My story here is just one example of martial arts myths in action, there are many more.
 But it illustrates what I want to cover next: how on earth is it possible that people:

 - Spend lots of money to learn it.

 - Convince themselves it’s a good idea to teach it.

 The first one, I believe it’s very simple:

 People want to be fooled.

-A few years ago I was in Bali to train a client and went to a local market, the kind of place where the villagers shop.
+A few years ago I was in Bali to train a client and went to a local market.
 I walked around a bit and drifted over to a stall from where the incessant chanting came.
 There was a small crowd gathered around a “magician”, as my translator called him.

-He was sitting down, a big snake in a box next to him and “proof” of his claims of the supernatural in pictures all around him.
-Apparently the guy gave out blessings to his followers and they were constantly handing him over their money while he chanted those blessings.
+He was sitting next to a box with a big snake in it and “proof” of his claims of the supernatural in pictures all around him.
+Apparently, the guy gave out blessings to his followers and they were constantly handing him over their money while he chanted those blessings.
 I kept track for a little while and saw him making a decent salary for that country in just five minutes: his followers were in ecstasy.

 Show me the money!

 Once people start believing these martial arts myths, or merely doubting that they are impossible, they go to enormous lengths to make them their own.
 They’ve already convinced themselves they want to investigate this further so they seek out people who offer that knowledge.
 That’s why you see martial arts myths like chi projection alive and well in this day and age when science can prove it’s nonsense: the con men know how to work a mark.